At Brand Packaging’s Packaging Sells Conference 2017 in Chicago, Gil Horsky discusses the four big snacking trends happening right now.

 Horsky mentions Oreo customized Colorfilled packs, which allow consumers to go online and order personalized packaging for Oreo cookies that can be sent as a gift to “share with their friends and family.”

-Horsky, a global brand and packaging expert, spoke on these trends and their implications for packaging designers in his keynote presentation “Packaging-First Innovation” at the Drake Hotel in Chicago last month.
+Gil Horsky, a global brand and packaging expert, spoke about these trends and their implications for packaging designers in his keynote presentation “Packaging-First Innovation” at the Drake Hotel in Chicago last month.
+These four snacking trends were also covered by:

 Gil Horsky is a Global Innovation Platform lead at Mondelēz International, the world’s biggest snacking company.
 His passion is growing brands and creating innovative products that will delight consumers around the globe.
 Throughout his career, Horsky has had the privilege to work on some of the most iconic global brands: Milka, Cadbury, Toblerone, Pepsi, Quaker Oats & Tropicana